-Line 6a.
+Line 7(a).
 Enter the beginning date (MM/DD/YY) of the election year.

-Line 6b.
+Line 7(b).
 A taxpayer making this election must certify that the average weekly wage of its full-time employees is greater than the lower of the state or local average weekly wages for its industry and that the average annual number of full-time employees of the manufacturing company is at least 90% of the base year employment.
 Check the box certifying that the company meets the requirements.
 The wage and employment certification box should be checked for each year that the manufacturer's election is claimed.

 Manufacturer does not maintain employment levels for modified apportionment method election.
-A manufacturer will be subject to additional tax (recapture) and interest if the average weekly wage of its full-time employees is lower than the state or local weekly wage for its industry or its number of full-time employees do not equal or exceed 90 % of its base year employment level.
+A manufacturer will be subject to additional tax (recapture) and interest if the average weekly wage of its full-time employees is lower than the state or local weekly wage for its industry or its number of full-time employees do not equal or exceed 90% of its base year employment level.
 The amount of the recapture is equal to the difference between the tax that would have been due under the standard apportionment method and the amount of tax that was due using the modified apportionment method for each of the first 3 years in which the average weekly wage of its full-time employees was lower than the state or local weekly wage for its industry or its number of full-time employees did not equal or exceed 90% of its base year employment level.
 The Department will generally assess the manufacturer with the amount required to be recaptured and any interest due.
 However, a manufacturer that fails, or anticipates that it will fail, to meet the wage and employment requirements may file returns for the taxable years for which recapture would be required, using the statutory apportionment method, and pay any taxes and interest due on such returns in lieu of waiting to receive an assessment of such amounts due from the Department.
 Such company must submit a written explanation with its return detailing why it is changing to the statutory apportionment method.

 If you file an amended return and voluntarily change your apportionment method because you anticipate that you will fail to meet the wage and employment requirements, file an amended return by completing a new return for the year of adjustment using the corrected figures, as if it were the original return.
 Do not make any adjustments to the amended return to show that the you received a refund or paid a balance due as the result of the original return.
-Be sure to check the amended return box on Form 502, complete a revised Schedule 502A, and the Amended Return section on Page 2 of Schedule 502ADJ.
+Check the amended return box on Form 502, complete a revised Schedule 502A, and the Amended Return section on Schedule 502ADJ, Page 2.

-Line 7.
-Enterprise Data Center Operation: For taxable years beginning on or after July 1, 2016 until July 1, 2017, a taxpayer with an enterprise data center operation that enters into a memorandum of understanding with the Virginia Economic Development Partnership (VEDP) to make a new capital investment of at least \$150 million in an enterprise data center in Virginia is required to apportion Virginia taxable income using a quadruple-weighted sales factor For taxable years beginning on or after July 1, 2017, such taxpayers are required to use the single sales factor method of apportionment.

 Line 8.
+Enterprise Data Center Operation: A taxpayer with an enterprise data center operation that enters into a memorandum of understanding with the Virginia Economic Development Partnership (VEDP) to make a new capital investment of at least \$150 million in an enterprise data center in Virginia is required to apportion Virginia taxable income using a single sales factor method of apportionment.

+Line 9.
 Multi-Factor Formula with Double-Weighted Sales Factor: Check if using the multi-factor apportionment formula with a double-weighted sales factor.
+This includes property information and analytics firms and internet root infrastructure providers that are permitted to use a hybrid sales factor.

-Section B - Apportionable Percentage
+Section B - Apportionment Percentage

 Line 1.
-Single Factor Computations: Motor Carriers, Financial Companies, Construction Companies, Railway Companies, Retail Companies and Manufacturers who elected the Modified Apportionment Method in Section A.
+Single Factor Computations: Motor Carriers, Financial Companies, Construction Companies, Railway Companies, Retail Companies, Debt Buyers, Manufacturers who elected the Modified Apportionment Method in Section A, and Certain Enterprise Data Center Operations.